Picovoice/rhino/demo/go/README.md

 -output_path ./test.wav
 ```

-If after listening to stored file there is no apparent problem detected please open an issue.
+If after listening to stored file there is no apparent problem detected, please open an issue.